 Yes!
 Reheat over low heat on the stove, while stirring, until heated through.

-- …or salmon for a salmon chowder!
+- Use salmon for salmon chowder!

 Try more of our easy soup recipes!